Emergency Dentist — Greenville, TX

 - Have an emergency exam.
 When you get to our office, Dr. Garrad will conduct a detailed examination to identify the root cause of your emergency.
 Based on her findings, she’ll create a custom treatment plan to get your smile back on the right track.

 - Get the care you need.
 Our team might be able to temporarily address your situation during your appointment.
-However, you may have to return for additional treatment like fillings, crowns, root canal therapy, and gum disease treatment.
+However, you may have to return for additional treatment like fillings, crowns, root canals, and gum disease treatment.

 The Most Common Dental Emergencies